Loan Information for 2011-2012

 The Federal Direct Loan is a federal loan program where students borrow directly from the Federal Government instead of from a bank or other lending institution.

-The interest rate is set each school year on July 1st.
-The current interest rates are shown below.
+The interest rate is set each school year for disbursements on or after July 1st.
+The interest rates are shown below.

 General Loan Eligibility Requirements